top of page

 Familiar Words Create Trust

+Wellspring consistently used familiar Christian language.
 These words carry widely understood meanings in Christian life.
 They signal safety, shared faith, and spiritual legitimacy.
 For many people, this language created a sense of comfort and trust.
 It sounded like Christianity as they already knew it.

 When Meanings Quietly Shift

-Freedom existed only within narrow, approved limits
+• Freedom existed only within narrow, approved limits.

-Rebellion meant questioning or disagreeing
+• Rebellion could include questioning or disagreeing with leadership.

 Let what you say be simply ‘Yes’ or ‘No’; anything more than this comes from evil.
 (Matthew 5:37)